1) The key

 mercy, throwing the combined might of the United States and its

-allies against him until the threat was eradicated.
-And this would
+allies against him until the threat was over.
+This would

-have stood as a lesson for our enemies elsewhere.
+have stood as a lesson for other would-be enemies.

 He would certainly